polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

 > **Tip**: If you are using a multi node cluster and need to have `ReadWriteMany` volumes for trying out the platform, you can use the nfs provisioner provided by the platform.
 See later [Persistence with nfs](#persistence-with-nfs-provisioner)

-For `logs` and `repos` Polyaxon by default uses the host node, in many case this is a sufficient default, in other cases where Polyaxon is deployed on a multi-nodes and is replicated, the usage of `ReadWriteMany` PVC is recommended to have a stable deployment.
+For `logs` and `repos` Polyaxon by default uses the host node, in many cases this is a sufficient default, in other cases where Polyaxon is deployed on a multi-nodes and is replicated, the usage of `ReadWriteMany` PVC is recommended to have a stable deployment.